TRADES PATHWAY PROGRAMS

 - VFFP 112 Fire Hose

 - VFFP 115 Fire Detection, Alarm and Suppression Systems

 - VFFP 119 Fire Prevention and Public Education

 - VFFP 120 Introduction to Hazardous Materials and Operations at Hax Mat Incidents

-Participants who have completed the program can expect to be a part of their local, community-based fire fighting department.
+Graduates of this program can expect to be a part of their local, community-based volunteer fire fighting department.